14 Most Beautiful Places and Best Views in Colorado [2023]

 And they are an ideal day trip destination to add to your Colorado bucket list.

-The Dillon Ice Castles are (obviously!) located in Dillon about an hour and a half drive outside of Denver.
-Just head west on I-70 toward Dillon Town Park.
+The Cripple Creek Ice Castles are (obviously!) located in Cripple Creek about an hour drive outside of Colorado Springs.

 9. Hanging Lake